Ardor: Exploring the Lush Soundscapes of Love Spirals Downwards

 “It’s technically not an instrumental, but I think of it as one because the vocals are just these big loops that sound like instruments.”

-“I’ve been very into Seefeel.
+This fascination with loops marked Lum’s next creative shift.
+Inspired by the experimental soundscapes of Seefeel, he praised the band’s influence: “I’ve been very into Seefeel.
 I think what they’ve done with loops will be influencing people for many years to come.
 Some songs on Ardor were probably influenced by them.”

 While Perry approached music on a project-by-project basis, Lum had begun to see a clearer trajectory for the band’s sound.
 His increasing fascination with loops and textures set the stage for what came next—a spontaneous moment in the studio that hinted at Love Spirals Downwards’ future direction.